-Good vs. Bad Fats: Debunking the myth that they all make you fat.
+Good fats vs. Disassembly the myth that they all get fat.

-Many people wonder: are fats good or bad?
-Do they all make you fat?
-Should they be eliminated from your diet?
-Fats (also known as lipids) are a macronutrient that causes suspicion and fear in all those who want to watch their figure.
+Many people wonder: Are fats good or bad?
+Do they all cause weight gain?
+Should they be eliminated from the diet?
+Fats (also known as lipids) are a macronutrient that raises suspicion and fear in anyone who wants to watch their figure.

-But are these suspicions well founded?
+But are these suspicions well-founded?
 Nothing could be further from the truth!
-However, we must distinguish between “good” and “bad” fats.
+Of course, we have to distinguish between "good" and "bad" fats.

 BAD FATS

-These are those that we find in trans or hydrogenated form.
-Industrial pastries, precooked products, fast food, chips and refined vegetable oils are a source of trans fats that we should avoid at all costs due to their harmful effects on our body and their “love handle” effect.
+These are those found in trans or hydrogenated form.
+Industrial pastries, pre-cooked products, fast food, French fries, and refined vegetable oils are sources of trans fats. which we should avoid at all costs due to their harmful effects on our body and their “love handles” effect.

 GOOD FATS

-Among the commonly called good fats or unsaturated fats, we find monounsaturated and polyunsaturated fats.
+Among the commonly called good fats or unsaturated fats, we find fats monounsaturated and the polyunsaturated.

 SOME TIPS

-- Let's reduce the habits that worsen our lipid profile: smoking, leading a sedentary lifestyle, consuming alcoholic beverages (except red wine and in moderation), becoming overweight (the triglycerides associated with this unbalance HDL levels), having an inadequate diet lacking antioxidants and rich in "bad" fats.
+- Let's reduce the habits that worsen our lipid profile: smoking, leading a sedentary lifestyle, consuming alcoholic beverages (except red wine and in moderation), becoming overweight (the triglycerides associated with this imbalance HDL levels), and having an inadequate diet lacking in antioxidants and rich in "bad" fats.

-- Let's adopt habits that increase HDL production : here diet plays a fundamental role.
-We must consume foods rich in omega 3 and omega 6 fatty acids: extra virgin olive oil, oily fish, avocado, hemp seeds, chia seeds, flax, sunflower, pumpkin and nuts such as walnuts and almonds.
-It should be noted that nuts and seeds should always be consumed raw or lightly toasted, without frying or salt.
-Trans fats are often used to fry them, thus offsetting all their beneficial effects.
+- Let's adopt habits that increase HDL production: Here diet plays a fundamental role.
+We should consume foods rich in omega 3 and omega 6 fatty acids: extra virgin olive oil, blue fish, avocado, hemp seeds, Chia, flax, sunflower, pumpkin, and nuts such as walnuts and almonds.
+It's important to note that nuts and seeds should always be consumed raw or lightly toasted, unfried, and without salt.
+Trans fats are often used in frying, thus offsetting their beneficial effects.

 In short, a healthy diet requires the consumption of good fats.
-They are a source of energy, provide essential elements for the production of hormones and cell membranes, and act as carriers of vitamins and enzymes (oh, and they don't make you fat ;).
+They are a source of energy, provide essential elements for the production of hormones and cell membranes, and act as carriers of vitamins and enzymes (oh, and they don't make you gain weight ;).

-If you want to take care of yourself, keep this in mind and don't hesitate to add a handful of seeds, nuts, avocado and other foods mentioned above to your dishes.
+If you want to take care of yourself, keep this in mind and don't hesitate to add a handful of seeds, nuts, avocado, and other foods mentioned above to your meals.
 Your health will thank you!

 Alicia Lamothe (Health Coach)